Othram: Unidentified remains cases

-Othram Inc. was contacted to help identify the man.
-On August 12, 2020, it was announced that he had been identified as Rodney Peter Johnson of Seattle, Washington, who had gone missing in 1987.

-Darrell Splett AKA "McHenry County John Doe"

-On May 4, 2019, the body of a middle-aged white man was found by hikers in the Rush Creek Conservation Area in Harvard, Illinois.
-He was found to have committed suicide.
-He was found clad in winter clothing, and had been deceased for approximately a year.
-McHenry County Sherriff's Office attempted to identify the man using typical identification procedures, which yielded no results or leads.
-A reconstruction was also made by Palm Beach County Sheriff's Forensic Imaging Unit to help aid in identification.

-Othram Inc. was contacted in May 2020 to help identify the man.
-On October 23, 2020, it was announced that he had been identified as Darrell P. Splett of Ingleside, Illinois.
-He was 50 years old at the time of his death.

 Alisha Heinrich AKA "Delta Dawn"

 On December 5, 1982, the body of a female toddler was seen floating in the Escatawpa River beneath a bridge on Interstate 10 in Moss Point, Mississippi.
 She had reportedly been seen a few days earlier with her mother, then-unidentified Gwendolyn Clemmons, as Clemmons paced the bridge, seemingly distressed.
 Drivers reported seeing Clemmons' body floating in the river, but when law enforcement conducted a search, they instead found Heinrich, deceased.
-During subsequent searches, another man was recovered, however he was found to be unrelated to the case.
+During subsequent searches, another man was recovered; however, he was found to be unrelated to the case.
 Clemmons has not been found, and is believed to be deceased.

 Othram was contacted by the Jackson County Sheriff's Office in 2019 to create a genetic profile for genetic genealogy.
 After the profile was developed, the Sheriff's Office and FBI worked together and were able to identify Heinrich in September 2020.
 On December 4, 2020, it was announced that "Delta Dawn" had been identified as Alisha Ann Heinrich, last seen with her mother in Kansas City, Missouri.